Everything You Need to Know If You're Traveling to Baguio

 What to Expect

 - Tourists of all ages are allowed to visit Baguio City.
-But from January 19 to February 1, visitors below 18 and above 65 cannot leave their hotel rooms.

 - QR-coded tourist pass should be presented in all checkpoints, hotels, tourism establishments, and tourist sites.